kimy/FinalProjectAPCS/README.md

 -Started Official Project Code
 Although it was a slow start...

+JANUARY 10TH 2015
+-creating quadrilaterals for plot or spaces

 ;-----------------------
 Methods:
 plow: on mouse click a basicplot appears on the screen